Noh2011/Cosmo-App/README.md

 - Delete items
 - Store recorded information into JSON file

-N.B: You are allowed to modify contribute in this project.
+N.B: You are allowed to contribute in this project.